[PRICE INCLUDES SHIPPING]

-In its basic form, dashi is a broth made by extracting flavors from ingredients by boiling them.
-Yet the beauty of this simplicity is its ability to enhance and harmonize the flavors of the other ingredients it’s paired with, creating a dish that is more than the sum of its parts.
+Dashi (Japanese broth) in many ways defines Japanese cuisine.It enhances and harmonizes the flavors of the other ingredients it’s paired with, creating a dish that is more than the sum of its parts.

-KATSUO DASHI (かつおだし) Prefecture:Shizuoka Producer: Katsuo Kobo Ingredients: Katsuobushi (dried skipjack tuna from Makurazaki City, Kagoshima Prefecture) Size: 40g
+Ingredients: Katsuobushi (dried skipjack tuna from Makurazaki City, Kagoshima Prefecture)

-Katsuo Kobo takes the extra long months and effort to ferment their katsuobushi intohonkarebushi('true' katsuobushi), using a traditional process that has been fading overtime.
-Reminiscent of the olden days when katsuobushi was shaved at home, the result is a flavor that is deep and aromatic, and is sought after by chefs throughout Japan.
+Katsuo Kobo takes the extra long months and effort to ferment their katsuobushi (skipjack tuna) intohonkarebushi('true' katsuobushi), using a traditional process that has been fading overtime.
+The result is a flavor that is deep and aromatic, and is sought after by chefs throughout Japan.

-Awase dashi,a combination of ma-konbu ('true' konbu) and katsuobushi (dried bonito),is the most commonly useddashi in Japan.
-These convenient to use packs include high-quality, naturalma-konbu and katsuobushi caught using a traditional fishing method to create a pure, sweet and mellow dashi.
+Awase dashi is the most commonly used dashi in Japan.
+These convenient to use packs include high-quality ma-konbu and katsuobushi caught using a traditional fishing method to create a pure, sweet and mellow dashi.

 Mentsuyu (lit. “noodle broth”) is a commonly used seasoning found in numerous Japanese dishes including noodles, rice bowls, hot pots and as a dipping sauce.
 Made from a collection of some of Japan’s most iconic ingredients, it's a convenient way to increase the depth of flavor in dishes.